jimmoffitt/jimmoffitt/twitter.md

 For eight years I was on the Twitter developer relations team, and as such, most of these repositories are focused on collecting, analyzing, and displaying Twitter data.
+Many of the patterns embedded in these projects could be applied to other social media data.

 These repositories can be broken up into three types:

 - 'Backend' scripts that make API requests, receive the data, and typically store that data somewhere (or if a simple example, just send it off into the ether).
   - https://github.com/twitterdev/search-tweets-python/tree/v2 - Between 2018-2022, I maintained and enhanced this widely used Python client of the Twitter API search endpoints, including a 2021 migration from API 1.1 Enterprise to API 2.0.
 There is also [this Ruby implementation](https://github.com/twitterdev/search-tweets-ruby) that I developed and updated over the years.
 It supports all v2 and enterprise Twitter search endpoints (and not 'standard 1.1').